mikezzb/cuhk-course-parser/README.md

 ```

 ### Todo
-1. Auto captcha
-2. Replace special chars in fields like outcome and syllabus with something normal
+1. Replace special chars in fields like outcome and syllabus with something normal